Alleged sexual offender arrested in UAE to be extradited, says Filipino senior official

 A Filipino accused of sexually exploiting more than 100 children back in the Philippines was arrested in the UAE and will be extradited, a senior Philippine minister who came here on an official visit announced on Wednesday.

-Taking to his official Facebook account, Benjamin 'Benhur' Abalos Jr., Secretary of the Philippine Department of Interior and Local Government (DILG), said in Filipino: “A notorious and ruthless big-time child trafficker who preys on hundreds of Filipino children has been arrested in the UAE.
-With our cooperation and the help of the UAE government, we will return this child trafficker to the Philippines tomorrow.”
+Taking to his official Facebook account, Benjamin 'Benhur' Abalos Jr., Secretary of the Philippine Department of Interior and Local Government (DILG), said in native language: “A notorious and ruthless big-time child trafficker who preys on hundreds of Filipino children has been arrested in the UAE.
+With our cooperation and the help of the UAE government, we will return this child trafficker to the Philippines tomorrow (September 12).”

 Abalos called it a victory and "a huge step in the government's strong fight against human trafficking and in the strict protection of our youth from abusers".